ronakupadhyaya/Horizons-week-07/day1/trello-backup/README.md

   - `token`: The token you can subsequently pass to API calls to authenticate as the user.
   - `tokenSecret`: You don't need this right now.
-  - `profile`: Information on the user, including their ID, name, and importantly, a list of boards.
+  - `profile`: Information on the user, including their ID, name, and a bunch of other data.
   - `done`: The passport callback to indicate whether the authentication was successful.